SoheilKhodayari/DOMClobbering/README.md

 **Note:** In the above command, replace `ACCOUNT_KEY` with your `BrowserStack` [access key](https://www.browserstack.com/docs/iaam/security/manage-access-keys).

 **Note:** For setting up the proxy, you may need to download the appropriate `BrowserStack` [binary](https://www.browserstack.com/docs/local-testing/releases-and-downloads) and rename it to `BrowserStackLocal`.
-For more information, refer to the officail BrowserStack local testing [documentation](https://www.browserstack.com/docs/local-testing).
+For more information, refer to the official BrowserStack local testing [documentation](https://www.browserstack.com/docs/local-testing).

 **Step 3:** Run the automated docker service called `browserstack` to execute the tests: